letmaik/CCF/tests/modules/README.md

 These can be stored in CCF as individual modules under a prefix, e.g. `lodash/`.
 Once stored, they can be imported like `import {partition} from 'lodash/partition.js`.
 Different to Node.js the full path is required to import the main module: `import _ from 'lodash/lodash.js`.

-TODO needs support for relative paths in module loader (modules will often import other modules)

 ### Module libraries with dependencies